SKPVenkataSDeepthi/Leetcode-Problem-Solving-Playbook/README.md

   <img src="https://raw.githubusercontent.com/SKPVenkataSDeepthi/Leetcode-Problem-Solving-Playbook/main/Images/LEETCODE%20GIF.gif" width="500"/>
 </p>

-This isn’t just a collection of solved problems, it’s a **living system design of how I think, fail, optimize, and eventually win (sometimes after 17 wrong submissions 🤡).**
+This isn’t just a collection of solved problems, it’s a **living system design of how I think, fail, optimize, and eventually win (sometimes after 17 wrong submissions).**

 ---

-## 🚀 What This Repo Is About
+## What This Repo Is About

-* 📌 Turning *“why is this failing??”* into *“ohhh that’s clean”*
+* Turning *“why is this failing??”* into *“ohhh that’s clean”*
-* 🧩 Breaking down problems into patterns instead of memorizing solutions
+* Breaking down problems into patterns instead of memorizing solutions
-* ⚡ Building speed + intuition for interviews and real-world problem solving
+* Building speed + intuition for interviews and real-world problem solving
-* 🧪 Experimenting with multiple approaches (brute → optimized → elegant)
+* Experimenting with multiple approaches (brute → optimized → elegant)

 ---

 Each folder contains:

-* ✅ Clean code solutions
+* Clean code solutions
-* 💡 Comments explaining *why*, not just *what*
+* Comments explaining *why*, not just *what*
-* 🔁 Alternate approaches when worth it
+* Alternate approaches when worth it

 ---

-## 🧠 My Problem-Solving Framework
+## My Problem-Solving Framework

 When I see a problem, my brain does this: